-Training and development (make) is another important aspect of ability.
+Training and development (make) is another essential aspect of ability.

-From the employees point-of-view, they are keen on having their knowledge, skills and abilities put to use in the firm.
-Their skills need to match the job-skill needed.
+From the employees' point of view, they are keen on having their knowledge, skills, and abilities put to use in the firm.

 The key for an employee is finding a job that utilises the talents they already have.

 People will always seek growth opportunities.
-It is important to offer development challenges in-house to retain high performers for a long period.
-But you might say, people, are resistant to change.
+Therefore, it is essential to offer development challenges in-house to retain high performers for an extended period.

-Firms need people who can carry out a firm's mission and who want to do so.
+Firms need people who can carry out a firm's mission and want to do so.
 Ability is irrelevant without people's willingness to use them.

 Both employer and employee invest in employment relationships.
 Stability and balance in this relationship will depend on how these are matched up.